jwodke/biomedical-resource-ontology/README.md

 project).

 ## Changes affected after adoption and migration of BRO 3.2.1
+Version 4.1.1: We removed all properties related to classes removed in v4.1.0 and updated the preamble.

 Version 4.1.0: We reduced BRO to its core purpose, describing biomedical resources, by removing all other top-level classes.
 The sole remaining top-level class is `Resource`.
 BRO is now provided in turtle format.